How to be your own boss

 This thought creeps up on everyone with a steady job now and then.
 You crave something besides the 9-to-5, something that doesn’t involve answering to a higher-up or checking in each time you want to stray from a predetermined process or operational goal.
-What would it be like to be your own boss?
+What would being your own boss really be like?
 It’s got to be better than what you’re currently doing, right?

 Yes and no. Self-employment can be a wonderful step to fulfilling your dreams, but it’s also not as simple as just setting out and deciding to change the world through your particular product or service.
 We’ve put together some strategies to keep in mind while you figure out how to be your own boss.